Gerald Cuthbert: First World War

 Major-General Gerald Cuthbert (holding a walking stick) and Brigadier-General George Armytage (behind Cuthbert) with their staff in a trench near Thiepval Wood, July 1916.

 After the First World War began in August 1914, Cuthbert remained in command of 13th Brigade when it was mobilised for service in the British Expeditionary Force.
 He took the brigade to France and commanded it through the Retreat from Mons, the First Battle of the Marne and the First Battle of the Aisne.
 He was sent back to England at the end of September and placed on "invalid" status.
 He was succeeded by William Hickie.

 On 26 November, Cuthbert was appointed to take command of the 140th Infantry Brigade, a Territorial unit, which he had commanded in its peacetime incarnation as the 4th London Brigade, of the 47th (2nd London) Division.
 He remained with them through 1915 and 1916, culminating in the German attack on Vimy Ridge in May 1916, where Cuthbert led the division in lieu of the divisional commander, who was on leave.
 He was not a popular brigadier; the London volunteers particularly objected to his strict views on cleanliness, a story circulated that he had ordered front-line trenches to be swept out with brooms.
 He was nicknamed "Spit and Polish" by the infantry as a result of his obsession with appearances, alongside his earlier nickname of "Bluebell", which may have been a reference to a brand of polish.

-Cuthbert left the 140th Brigade in early July 1916, as he was promoted to the temporary rank of major general to become the new general officer commanding (GOC) of the 39th Division, a Kitchener's Army formation.
+Cuthbert left the 140th Brigade in early July 1916, as he was promoted to the temporary rank of major general to become the new general officer commanding (GOC) of the 39th Division, a Kitchener's Army formation, taking over from Major General Robert Dawson, who had only been in command for a few weeks.
 He commanded it during the later phases of the Battle of the Somme and the Battle of Pilckem.
 His record with the division was not well received by his superiors; Lieutenant General Claud Jacob of II Corps described him as "obstinate and mulish" during the Battle of the Somme, whilst Lieutenant General Ivor Maxse of XVIII Corps noted he had "little or no conception of training methods", and "few ideas" regarding tactical operations; his only merit was perceived to be his rigorous approach to discipline.
 His major general's rank became substantive in January 1917.

 The end of his period in command of the 39th arrived in August 1917 when Cuthbert was transferred to the United Kingdom to command the 72nd Division on home service.
 He later commanded Shorncliffe Army Camp, before retiring from the army in August 1919, by which time the war was over.